 OCP amendments are usually triggered by site-specific rezoning proposals that are inconsistent with the OCP.
-Other changes to the OCP may be proposed by CVRD staff to keep the plan up to date and to meet the needs of a changing community.
-The OCP is intended as an interim OCP with the modernization phase to begin at the final reading of this bylaw.
+Other changes to the OCP may be proposed to keep the plan up to date and to meet the needs of a changing community.
+This OCP is intended as an interim OCP with the modernization phase to begin at the final reading of this bylaw.